-Large graph mining: patterns, tools and case studies
+Large graph mining: patterns, tools

 How do graphs look like?
 How do they evolve over time?
 How